hhvm/user-documentation/guides/hhvm/01-installation/02-linux.md

 The above commands all install the standard `hhvm` package, which is the stable, release configuration.
 We have a few other packages available in the repo as well:

 ```
-# If you are getting segfaults
+# Stable debug build that is suitable for debuggers like gdb
 sudo apt-get install hhvm-dbg

+# Stable developer package that contains the headers so you can create extensions, etc.
+sudo apt-get install hhvm-dev

-# Living on the edge (rebuilt everyday, unstable)
+# Nightly build (Living on the edge, rebuilt everyday, possibly unstable)
 sudo apt-get install hhvm-nightly

-# Segfaults in the nightly
+# Nightly debug build
 sudo apt-get install hhvm-nightly-dbg

+# Nightly developer build
+sudo apt-get install hhvm-dev-nightly

 ```

 ## Mirrors

 There are a variety of volunteered owned mirrors to get the packages, if the default one shown in these instructions are slow.
 Just change the prefix in your `/etc/apt/sources.list.d/hhvm.list` (still leave the subdirectory of your distro).